The most anticipated space hotel has begun construction.

 Chỉ có điều góc nhìn tại đây cho thấy những vì sao rõ nét hơn

-Only the view from here shows the stars more clearly.
+The only difference is that the view from here shows the stars more clearly.

-Spaceship culture
+Spacecraft culture

 Không gian sống và làm việc đẳng cấp, sang trọng bên ngoài không gian là tham vọng của Gateway Foundation

 The Gateway Foundation also plans to use Von Braun Station for research and exploration purposes.
-Alatorre said he and his colleagues want Von Braun Station to be a pioneer in outer space, but he knows that even if the project doesn't materialize by 2025, competitors will still have a chance to do so.
+Alattore said he and his colleagues want Von Braun Station to be a pioneer in outer space, but he knows that even if the project doesn't materialize by 2025, competitors still have a chance to do so.

 "Space tourism is the future, and that future will happen," Tim Alattore asserted.